-Are you looking to get a new dog?
+Are you looking to get a new dog or recently got one?
 Congrats!!!

-Dogs can be tons of fun and an amazing companion, but it’s important to consider the responsibilities involved and make sure you’re up for the challenge.
-This puppy guide will help you decide if you’re ready for a dog, explain the steps to getting a dog, and how to build a great relationship with your pup.
+Dogs can be tons of fun and an amazing companion, but it’s important to consider the responsibilities involved in getting a puppy and make sure you’re up for the challenge.
+This puppy guide will help you with all the steps to raising a puppy.
+First, decide if you’re ready for a dog, explain the steps to getting a dog, and teach you to build a great relationship with your new pup!

-We also encourage you to look at dogs of any age, and this guide will be helpful for any dog!
+We encourage you to look at dogs of any age, and this guide will be helpful regardless of whether it’s a puppy or an older dog!

 Are You Ready for a Dog?